-For certain construction projects, the MTA holds in a trust account marketable securities pledged by thirdparty contractors in lieu of cash retainages.
-At March 31, 2016 and December 31, 2015, these securities totaled \$103.5 and \$99.6, respectively, had a market value of \$71.0 and \$87.8, respectively, and are not included in these financial statements.
+For certain construction projects, the MTA holds in a trust account marketable securities pledged by third-party contractors in lieu of cash retainages.
+At September 30, 2016 and December 31, 2015, these securities, which are not included in these financial statements, totaled \$116.9 and \$99.6, respectively, and had a market value of \$72.3 and \$87.8, respectively.